Amphibious Excavator Training & Certification

 CAN/CSA-M3471-05 – Earth-Moving Machinery – ROPS, Laboratory Tests, Performance Requirements

 CAN/CSA-M3450-03 – Earth-Moving Machinery – Braking Systems of Rubber-Tired Machines – Systems and Performance Requirements and Test Procedures

 In line with regulations, anyone who operates heavy equipment must receive training prior to operating the machine on their own.
 OSHA requirements for refresher training related to forklifts or other processes are very specific.
 Most other equipment doesn’t have such specific requirements, but it’s wise to follow the same guidelines.

-When it comes to refresher training, the standard in some instances (like forklifts) is very specific: operators must be re-evaluated every three years to see if they are still competent to operate the equipment.
+When it comes to refresher training, the standard in some instances (like forklifts) are very specific: operators must be re-evaluated every three years to see if they are still competent to operate the equipment.
 Best practices say to apply this same rule to all types of equipment.
 A so-called “free-pass” cannot be awarded based on experience, age, or time on the job.
-The extent of the evaluation is to be determined by the employer but should include a written and practical examination that proves continued competency.
+The extent of the evaluation is to be determined by the employer but should include a written and practical examination that prove continued competency.

 Did You Know?